antonfirsov/docs/2016/02-api-port/2016-01-api-port.md

 ## We'd like to talk to you!

-If you already started taking advantage of existing assets on .NET Core, I'd like to talk to you about your experience to understand what we can do to help.
+Did you already migrate an application or class library to .NET Core?
+Have you tried to share code between .NET Core and another platform, for instance .NET Framework?
+If so, I'd like to talk to you about your experiences and whether there is anything we could do to make things even smoother.
 If you're interested, please contact me at immol at microsoft dot com and I'll arrange a phone call.

 ***Embedded Tweet***